-Simon Woods - 670 acres
+Simon Woods

-Simon Woods Preserve is composed of extremely steep forested hill-country and around 60 acres of mowed meadows and agricultural fields that earlier served as John Simon’s working farm.
-Today that homestead is the site for the Simon Sorghum Festival - a major event sponsored annually by the Arc of Appalachia.
-Simon Woods is heavily dominated by white oaks on the slopes, and chestnut oaks on the ridge tops.
-Approximately 320 acres of the forest, roughly ⅔ of the entirety, are fully mature forests, the result ofJohn R. Simon’s determination to protect his forest throughout his life and the philosophy of his parents before him.
+Simon Woods Preserve is composed of extremely steep forested hill-country and 60 acres of mowed meadows and agricultural fields that earlier served as John Simon’s working farm.
+Today John’s homestead is the core hub for the Simon Sorghum Festival - a major event founded by John Simon.
+The event was terminated after it ran 37 years, but has recently been resurrected with the help of passionate neighbors and the Arc of Appalachia.
+Simon Woods Preserve is heavily dominated by white oaks on the extremely sleep slopes, and chestnut oaks on the ridge tops.
+Approximately 320 acres, roughly ⅔ of the forest, are fully mature woodlands, the result of John R. Simon’s determination to protect his forest throughout his life and the philosophy of his parents before him.
 The oldest of the trees range between 80-150 years old, growing slowly on the steep, thin-soiled and rocky hillsides and majestic in height.
-Simon Woods is rich in high-quality water resources, with three headwater streams that drain off the ridgetops into Pond Creek.
+Simon Woods is also rich in high-quality water resources, with three headwater streams that drain off the ridgetops into Pond Creek.
 As Pond Creek exits Simon Farm, it winds eastward, eventually running through Tremper Mound before joining up with the Scioto River.
-Photo: Mountain Laurel photo by Elijah Crabtree
+SEE MORE INFO BELOW PHOTO GALLERY.

 Simon Woods - A new Arc Preserve

-Simon Woods’ Natural History.
+Simon Woods Natural History.

 Simon’s large and contiguous forest ecosystem is an important breeding ground for the many neotropical breeding bird species that need woodland habitats.
 Simon’s forest is even more critical for warblers that require large and unfragmented woodlands.
 These obligatory deep-woods warblers are declining in population due to habitat loss, and thus the added preservation of any wooded tract the size of Simon Farm helps sustain their populations.
 Key deep-woods warbler species breeding on the property include Kentucky warbler, worm-eating warbler, and hooded warbler.